coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * The NFC clock-in/out system with FTP + email reports
 * The scrolling “KUSANAGI” smiley face with dual rainbow chases
 * The ESP32 audio DAC that can turn your PC on and notify you when BIOS beeps
+* The audio visualizer with FastLED + ArduinoFFT, optimized for memory with sample reductions and simplified fades.
+* The dual-ESP32 beast for PC wake-on-LAN, IR remotes, and motorized volume pots that dance to Spotify changes.
+* The WLED-powered matrix with web-uploaded effects, button cycling, and Home Assistant integration.

 ---